digital-asset/daml-platform-observability-example/README.md

   [digitalasset.jfrog.io](https://digitalasset.jfrog.io) using your Google account and generating an identity token on your
   [Artifactory profile page](https://digitalasset.jfrog.io/ui/admin/artifactory/user_profile).
-  If your email is john.doe@digitalasset.com => your Artifactory useername is `john.doe`.
+  If your email is john.doe@digitalasset.com, your Artifactory username is `john.doe`.

 * Check the [`.env`](./.env) file and change `CANTON_IMAGE`, `CANTON_VERSION` to switch from
 the open source version (pulled from Docker Hub) to a snapshot of the enterprise version.
 Example: